RaccoonCodes/LanguageFeatures/README.md

 # LanguageFeatures

-This project shows a more complex side of what C# in .NET Core is able to do. from using an Asynchronous Enumerable to Type Inference and Anonymous Types along with lamdas and Creating Filtering Extension Method
+This project shows a more complex side of what C# in .NET Core is able to do.
+From using an Asynchronous Enumerable to Type Inference and Anonymous Types along with lamdas and Creating Filtering Extension Method